Omimacgithub/HPCT_Lab-AI/DISTRIBUTED/README.md

-# Fine-tuning BERT model for question answering with SQUAD dataset / DISTRIBUTED
+# Profiling overview of BERT fine-tuning for question answering with SQUAD dataset / DISTRIBUTED

 ## Colaborators
 - Omar Montenegro Macía